openethereum/openethereum.github.io/Permissioning.md

 ### How it works
 Service transaction checker contract is used by Parity to filter out transactions with zero gas price (aka service transactions).

-Default behaviour (to which you can always revert by using `--refuse-service-transactions` command line option) is to discard all service transactions, coming from network.
+The default behaviour (to which you can always revert by using `--refuse-service-transactions` command line option) is to discard all service transactions, coming from the network.
 If ['registrar'](https://github.com/paritytech/contracts/blob/master/Registry.sol) contract is deployed and registered for your chain, you can alter default behaviour by:
 1) deploying ['certifier'](https://github.com/paritytech/contracts/blob/master/SimpleCertifier.sol) contract
-2) registering address of this contract in registry with 'service_transaction_checker' name On startup, Parity will check if this contract is registered and will start checking author of each service transaction, coming from network.
-If author is **not** certified to create service transactions, transaction will be discarded.
+2) registering address of this contract in registry with 'service_transaction_checker' name On startup, Parity will check if this contract is registered and will start checking the author of each service transaction, coming from the network.
+If the author is **not** certified to create service transactions, the transaction will be discarded.
 Otherwise, it will be accepted.

 To register address, which is able to create service transactions, you should use `certify` method.
 To reverse this action, use `revoke` method.
-You can use `certified` method to check if address is certified for making service transactions.
+You can use `certified` method to check if the address is certified for making service transactions.

 Below is ABI of service transaction checker contract:
 ```